peng-ju/Three-muon-signal-background-classification-with-GNN/README.md

 The aim of this project is to distinguish the signal from background for the three-moun experient.
 For this purpose, we build a GNN (graph neural network) based classifier with a recall rate of 0.92.

-The physics process is explained in the paper ''.
+The physics process is explained in the following figure:

 The experiment is explained in 'https://en.wikipedia.org/wiki/Fermilab_E-906/SeaQuest'